 These findings support the idea that indirect effects of nanoparticles on cells, which is the case in this study, might be as important to consider as their direct effects when evaluating their safety.
 Importantly, the DNA damage to neurons was dependent on astrocytes being present.

-Astrocytes are the most common cell type in the brain, which for years were thought to have their major role as a support cell; however, it is now known that they have multiple roles in the brain, and can have both positive and negative effects on neighboring neurons.
+Astrocytes are the most common cell type in the brain, which for years were thought to have their major role as a support cell; however, it is now known that they have multiple roles in the brain that can have both positive and negative effects on neighboring neurons.

 “Maeve Caldwell, Professor in Neuroscience at Trinity College Dublin, lead author on the study, said: “Astrocytes are the most common cell type in the brain which for many years were considered to play a supportive role to neurons.